 Migration steps

-Select bank partners from Treasury Prime network.
+Select one or more bank partners from Treasury Prime's network.

-Implement Treasury Prime API alongside Unit.
+Implement the Treasury Prime API alongside Unit; validate the bank-partner integration.

 Run parallel for 90+ days before cancelling Unit.